Cloud Server: deployment and security

 [CloudServer]

-Now, if a monitoring tool calls the URL /monitor_session_start, it gets the start data as follows:
+If a monitoring tool calls the URL /monitor_session_start, it receives the data related to the startup as follows:

 <Tool_http_custom_check>